syuuzu/scrapbox/README.md

 </div>

-# Features
+## Features
 - Encrypted Uploads: users can choose to upload files with AES-256-GCM encryption directly in browser.
 - Chunked Uploads: large files are split into chunks during upload.
-- Admin Dashboard: adjust upload and appearance settings easily.
+- Admin Dashboard: adjust your instance's upload settings, terms of service, and site appearance easily.
 - Upload Timers: automatically delete files after a set amount of time defined by the users and host.
 - Clean UI: no ads and a minimal design